CoherentLabs/GameUIComponents/components/form-control/README.md

 </gameface-form-control>
 ```

-Clicking onto the submit button will make a `POST` request to `http://localhost:3000/options` with body `{"option1":1,"option2":"on"}`.
+Clicking on the submit button will make a `POST` request to `http://localhost:3000/options` with body `{"option1":1,"option2":"on"}`.

 ## Gameface switch

 `<gameface-switch>` is a gameface component that represents a switch toggle button that lets the uses enable/disable the option and it is supported by the gameface form control.

-The `name` attribute is required if you want the radio group to be included in the form data when submitted.
+The `name` attribute is required if you want the switch to be included in the form data when submitted.

 The `value` attribute is not required for the switch element but if it is empty and the switch is enabled then the value will be - `on` by default.